boitoy219/popabot/README.md

-# Some Funny haha Data Scraper
+# PopaBot Data Scraper
-This Project aims to create an automated propahahanda recording and reviewing system based on inserted keywords and groups.
+This Project aims to create an automated propaganda recording and reviewing system based on inserted [keywords](https://github.com/boitoy219/popabot/tree/main/groups) and [groups](https://github.com/boitoy219/popabot/tree/main/keywords).
+Creating a **Report file** [here](https://github.com/boitoy219/popabot/blob/main/analytics/output/summary.md)

 ## How to run the Project:
+The project runs by itself every day at 0800 GMT+3 (0500UTC), creating a report file under called `summary.md` [~./analytics/output](https://github.com/boitoy219/popabot/blob/main/analytics/output)

+## How to run the Project locally:
 In order to run the project locally you need to download some packages before you can run it.

 ### Pre-requisites: